Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 Specifying an `archetype_id` value is mandatory for all Management Groups created by the module.

-The default library includes a `default_empty` archetype definition which is useful when defining Management Groups which only require Role Assignments, or are being used for logical segregation of Landing Zones under a parent arcehtype.
+The default library includes a `default_empty` archetype definition which is useful when defining Management Groups which only require Role Assignments, or are being used for logical segregation of Landing Zones under a parent archetype.
 You can assign this to any Landing Zone definition, using the `archetype_config` > `archetype_id` value as per the following `custom_landing_zones` example:

 ```hcl
   custom_landing_zones = {